Navid200/xDrip/docs/Dexcom/G7_Troubleshooting.md

 3- Check the Sensor.
 Do you see the filament protruding from the top?
 ![](./images/G7FilamentNotInserted.png)
 If yes, take a picture for reference to show Dexcom.
-Even if you establish connectivity, the sensor is unlikely to work since the filament has not been inserted under your skin.
+Even if connectivity is established, the sensor is unlikely to work since the filament has not been inserted under your skin.
 You will need to use a new sensor.

 4- Check for “Mismatch - wait” on the Dex Status Page.
 - If this appears, you may have entered the pairing code incorrectly or have old, used sensors nearby.